 - Isolation dampeners should be monitored for signs of deterioration

-If you have questions about keeping your dry-type transformer in optimal working condition or need assistance when something goes wrong, please contact an experienced NAPCES representative.
+If you have questions about the maintenance of your dry-type transformer in optimal working condition with transformer servicing or need assistance when something goes wrong, please contact an experienced NAPCES representative.